account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 4.2 Residential Moorings

-4.2.2 IWA will campaign for new developments to include plans for residential moorings.
-Specifically:
+4.2.2 IWA will campaign for new waterside developments to include plans for residential moorings where appropriate.

-• Developers of residential housing sites alongside waterways will be encouraged to incorporate moorings – both residential and leisure, and ideally offline, into their designs.
+• Developers of residential housing sites alongside waterways will be encouraged to incorporate moorings – both residential and leisure, and ideally off-line, into their designs.
+It should be made clear by developers that any residential and leisure moorings are part of the development to avoid future conflict between residents and boaters.

-4.2.3 All permanent mooring sites (both on-line and off-line) should include provision for an appropriate number of residential boats.
+4.2.3 All permanent mooring sites (both on-line and off-line) should ideally include provision for an appropriate number of residential boats.
 This helps to ensure security at the mooring site and of the boats and other assets kept there.
 IWA also recognises that there is a shortage of residential moorings which this would help alleviate.
-It is important to formalise the number of residential moorings and to obtain appropriate planning approval prior to development.
+It is important to formalise the number of residential moorings.
+The provision of residential moorings will largely be subject to planning permission from the local authority as to whether this is allowable or not.

-4.2.4 230 volt AC electricity is desirable for moorings in order to reduce the anti-social and environmentally unfriendly practice of running engines and generators.
+4.2.4 Mains 230-volt AC electricity is desirable for moorings to reduce the reliance on using engines and generators to provide power when moored.
 The location and security of residential berths should also be considered (e.g. access to pontoons, general layout and alarm technology).
+Where 230 volt AC electricity is not available then permanent moorings with extensive tree cover should be avoided to allow solar panels to work efficiently.

 4.3 Off-Line Moorings

 4.3.1 IWA recommends and supports the provision of off-line permanent moorings using basins, marinas or lay-bys with facilities ranging from basic to comprehensive to meet a variety of boaters’ needs.
 The aim should normally be to reduce on-line moorings by the creation of new moorings off-line.
-Generally, new permanent on-line moorings should be considered carefully and only when there is a proven need which cannot be satisfied by off-line moorings.
+We encourage any new developments to incorporate off-line moorings in the design.
+This may be more viable for housing developers than originally thought, as a mooring basin could be acceptable to the Local Planning Authority as part of its open space requirement and might well increase the sale value of houses there.
+As part of the design and marketing it should be made clear that boat moorings are an integral part of the development to ensure that boaters are also seen as neighbours.

 4.3.4 In any area or stretch of waterway there should be a range of off-line mooring basins available, from small sites with minimal facilities, to medium and larger sites where more enhanced facilities are provided.